Dualsub/trading/README.md

 # Trading Bot
 Python program that uses a simple MACD-indicator to determine when to sell and buy stocks. :chart_with_upwards_trend:

-### Backtesting
+## Backtesting
 Backtesting on old data is used to analyse the efficiency of the algoritm.
 This data is retrived through the [IEX Cloud](https://iexcloud.io/) REST-api.

+***DISCLMAER:***
-(The data used is not true histoical data, but still resembles real stock movements.)
+* The data used is not true histoical data, but still resembles real stock movements.
+* Comission is not taken into account with the current model.

 Examples of profitable results: